-On April 5, 2024, we entered into a global strategic partnership agreement with Bio-Rad to collaborate in the development and the commercialization of RUO and IVD kitted transplant products.
-On November 8, 2024, Oncocyte and Bio-Rad entered into a memorandum of understanding with respect to such agreement to establish additional activities to be performed by each party pursuant to such agreement.
-See Note 10, "Collaborative Arrangements," to our consolidated financial statements included elsewhere in this Report for additional information.
+On April 5, 2024, we entered into a global strategic partnership agreement with Bio-Rad to collaborate in the development and the commercialization of RUO and IVD kitted transplant products using Bio-Rad's ddPCR instruments and reagents, pursuant to which we are dependent on Bio-Rad with respect to many of our ongoing operations and future target performance.
+On November 8, 2024, iMDx and Bio-Rad entered into a memorandum of understanding with respect to such agreement to establish additional activities to be performed by each party pursuant to such agreement.
+We continue to have a concentration in the volume of business transacted with Bio-Rad.
+For more information regarding our transactions and business with Bio-Rad, see Note 9, "Related Party Transactions - Bio-Rad Transactions" and Note 10, "Collaborative Arrangements," to our consolidated financial statements included elsewhere in this Report.

-In addition to sales and marketing expenses, we will incur expenses from leasing and improving our offices and laboratory facilities in Nashville, Tennessee.
+In addition to sales and marketing expenses, we will incur expenses from leasing and improving our offices and laboratory facilities in Nashville, Tennessee and Göttingen, Germany.
 In January 2024, we expanded our Nashville facility by adding one new office lease and renewing and extending our existing leases.
-During 2024, we added five financing leases for certain laboratory equipment to be used in our operations.
+During 2024, we added five financing leases for laboratory equipment and we purchased two laboratory machines to be used in our operations.
+In 2025, we have added one financing lease for laboratory equipment and we purchased four laboratory machines to be used in our operations.
 See Note 6, "Commitments and Contingencies," to our consolidated financial statements included elsewhere in this Report for additional leasing information.
-In March 2025, we also purchased four laboratory machines to be used in our operations.

-We may need to meet significant cash payment or stock obligations to former Insight and Chronix shareholders in connection with our acquisition of those companies, as disclosed in Note 3 to the consolidated financial statements included elsewhere in this Report.
+We may need to meet significant cash payment or stock obligations to former IGI and Chronix shareholders in connection with our acquisition of those companies, as disclosed in Note 3 to the consolidated financial statements included elsewhere in this Report.
 To meet the future cash payment obligations, we may have to utilize cash on hand that would otherwise be available to us for other business and operational purposes, which could cause us to delay or reduce activities in the development and commercialization of our tests.

-We will need to continue to raise additional capital to finance our operations, including the development and commercialization of our diagnostic tests, and making payments that may become due under our obligations to former Chronix shareholders and former Insight shareholders, until such time as we are able to generate sufficient revenues to cover our operating expenses.
+We will need to continue to raise additional capital to finance our operations, including the development and commercialization of our diagnostic tests, and making payments that may become due under our obligations to former Chronix shareholders and former IGI shareholders, until such time as we are able to generate sufficient revenues to cover our operating expenses.
 Delays in our collaborative arrangement for the development and the commercialization of RUO and IVD kitted transplant products, or delays in obtaining regulatory approval to distribute our products for clinical use, or delays in the development of, or in obtaining reimbursement coverage from Medicare for DetermalO and other future laboratory tests that we may develop or acquire, could prevent us from raising sufficient additional capital to finance the completion of development and commercial launch of those tests.
-Investors may be reluctant to provide us with capital until our tests are approved for reimbursement by Medicare or reimbursement by private healthcare insurers or healthcare providers, or until we begin generating significant amounts of revenue from performing those tests.
+Investors may be reluctant to provide us with capital until our tests are approved for reimbursement by Medicare or reimbursement by private healthcare insurers or healthcare providers, or until we begin generating significant amounts of revenue from selling and performing those tests.